 The planters showcase examples of plants that can be grown for all year round in the smallest of spaces.
 Whether a window box, patio troughs, a one metre square patch of soil or larger areas, we all can support biodiversity by planting a green space.

 Northampton Town Councillor Andrew Stevens, who chairs the Climate Change Forum, commented

 "A parliamentary committee in 2021 stated that biodiversity and well-functioning ecosystems are critical for human existence, economic prosperity, a good quality of life, and that the UK is one of the most nature-depleted countries in the world.

 "So, it is important for all of us to know what we can do personally to try to reverse this decline.
 This planter, which we hope will be the first of many Town Council greening initiatives over the next few years, while clearly only a small step, has a big message behind it".

-Local business St Giles Music Shop have kindly agreed to care for this planter.
+Local business St Giles Music Shop have kindly agreed to care for the planter on Abington Street.
 The plan is to create further 'green spots' with planters throughout the town centre.
 If your business or organisation would be interested in supporting a planter, please contact Northampton Town Council on firstname.lastname@example.org to take part.